 Although federal law permits SDHDA to utilize the 30 percent basis boost to reserve a greater amount of housing tax credits for eligible projects, the increased amount is not automatic and will only be approved for projects when SDHDA determines the additional housing tax credits are needed for financial feasibility.
+SDHDA will make the basis boost award in five percent (5.00%) increments until the amount of additional basis needed for financial feasibility is reached.

 At time of final allocation, only the amount of housing tax credits necessary will be allocated to the development.
-In order to meet the requirements of the IRS Form 8609, SDHDA reserves the right to reduce the maximum Qualified Basis to arrive at the final allocation amount.
+In order to meet the requirements of the IRS Form 8609, SDHDA may reduce the maximum Qualified Basis to arrive at the final allocation amount.